 Highlights of Utah include:

-Bryce Canyon National Park – Famous for its colourful hoodoos, Bryce Canyon attracts hikers, rock climbers, skiers, and photographers in one of Utah’s unfathomable natural settings.
+Bryce Canyon National Park – Famous for its colorful hoodoos, Bryce Canyon attracts hikers, rock climbers, skiers, and photographers in one of Utah’s unfathomable natural settings.

 Canyonlands National Park – Although it doesn’t receive the fanfare of its national park brethren, Canyonlands offers awe-inspiring canyon vistas, buttes, and piercing red cliffs.